yashasvirp/Plant-Monitor/motors-and-control.md

 -   Fetching things over the network
 -   Sending things over the network `Flask` package
 -   Combining the two with a client/server mechanism

+<a id="orgbf589d3"></a>

+### Controlling a servo on embedded system via keyboard on laptop

+-   Python input is very slow
+-   For instantaneous keyboard capture we need some good GUI library
+-   We'll use opencv again as our experiment will be simple
+-   Objectives:

+    1. Attach a servo on embedded system with CP2102
+    2. Start a service with SCO08A controller
+    3. Instead of sending `set_pos` etc., we'll only send `clockwise` and `anti_clockwise`

+    ```python
+    # 1. On the Jetson/Raspberry Pi, start the service
+    # 2. Define the delta to move clockwise/counter_clockwise
+    # 3. Write the move clockwise/counter_clockwise functions

+    # On the laptop to capture the key number with opencv
+    import cv2 as cv
+    import numpy as np

+    while True:
+        try:
+            cv.imshow("test", np.zeros([8, 8, 3], dtype=np.uint8))
+            key = cv.waitKey(0)
+            # depending on the value of the key send the command via
+            # requests.get()
+            if key == ord("q"):
+                break
+            print(key)
+        except KeyboardInterrupt:
+            break
+    cv.destroyAllWindows()
+    ```